Catch Us If You Can (film): Production notes

 Nat Cohen had turned down the chance to make a film with The Beatles.
-According to John Boorman, the success of A Hard Day's Night enabled Cohen to sell Warner Bros a film about the Dave Clark Five before it had even been made. in April 1964 Variety listed a Dave Clark Film, then called Glad all over, with Sidney Hayers attached as director, Peter Rogers as producer and Kathy Kirby as the female lead.
+According to John Boorman, the success of A Hard Day's Night enabled Cohen to sell Warner Bros.
+Pictures a film about the Dave Clark Five before it had even been made. in April 1964 Variety listed a Dave Clark Film, then called Glad all over, with Sidney Hayers attached as director, Peter Rogers as producer and Kathy Kirby as the female lead.

 Cohen eventually assigned the project to producer David Deutsch, who brought in John Boorman to direct.
 Boorman says he was given total creative freedom as long as he kept under budget as the film was already in profit before it had been made.
 Boorman hired Peter Nichols to write the script (as Charles Woods was busy writing a Beatles film).
 Boorman says Dave Clark wanted the band to play stuntmen.

 In a running gag, Lenny Davidson is the only member of the Dave Clark Five who does not utter a single word in the film, usually because the others do not let him talk.
 He comes dressed as Harpo Marx to the Arts Ball party (until Dinah switches costumes with him to avoid being caught by the police and her bosses; this is evident not only in the film but also on the back cover of the soundtrack album).

 Marianne Faithfull rejected the role of Dinah as being "too poppy."

 Boorman later he had difficulty with Clark's lack of acting ability, writing "I cut his dialogue to the bare minimum.
-I had to play him silent and taci¬ turn.
+I had to play him silent and taciturn.
 Often this came off as sullen.
 There was nothing light-hearted about him, nothing youthful, nothing graceful or rhythmical - and he a drummer.
 I used Barbara to get us through the scenes.
 This made him resentful.
 He thought I was favouring her at his expense.
 Barbara, in turn, was insecure about how she looked."

 Denis Payton's last name is misspelled as "Paynton" in the opening and closing credits.

 A still image of Yootha Joyce from the film was used as sleeve art on the singles "Ask" and "Some Girls Are Bigger Than Others" by the English rock band the Smiths.

 Boorman developed a strong relationship with Deutsch's assistant, Alex Jacobs, during filming, even though Jacobs had a fight with Dave Clark that led to Clark missing three days of filming.
 Jacobs moved to the US with Boorman and wrote Point Blank for the director.

 Peter Nichols wrote in his memoirs that the final script was "a pretentious odyssey about middle-aged entrepreneurs exploiting young talent, crammed with irony, philosophic overtones and three-syllable words.
 David [Deutsch] protested that our stars weren’t actors and couldn’t manage such dialogue, so Michael Blakemore was engaged to coach them.
 Only a few lines of mine survived to the finished film."